Cast and Crew

 Steve has been a journalist for more than 30 years with experience at NPR, CBS News, the Boston Globe, WBUR-FM/Boston and WGBH-TV/Boston.
 He shared the 1975 Pulitzer Prize for Public Service as part of the Boston Globe's education team.
 Steve Curwood is also the recipient of the 2003 Global Green Award for Media Design, the 2003 David A. Brower Award from the Sierra Club for excellence in environmental reporting and the 1992 New England Environmental Leadership Award from Tufts University for his work on promoting environmental awareness.
-He is president of the World Media Foundation, Inc. He lives in Southern New Hampshire on a small woodlot with his wife and family.
+He is president of the World Media Foundation, Inc. A faculty associate of the Havard University Center for the Environment, he is also a professor of practice at UMass Boston.
+He lives in Southern New Hampshire on a small woodlot with his wife and family.

 Living on Earth wants to hear from you!

 Boston, MA, USA 02199